Home Home

 In June an unexploded bomb was found near a petrol dump.
 They also bombed the cloakroom at Coventry Rail Station.
 The device exploded at 6:45 am on July 2nd.
 Refreshment staff had bedrooms directly above the cloakroom and eight of them had a lucky escape as fortunately the building did not collapse.
 They were severely shaken but escaped injury.
 A couple of weeks before the deadly attack on Broadgate an allotment at the rear of Armfield Street was rocked by an explosion leaving a crater two feet deep and three feet wide.
 A shed was blown to smithereens and two men were seen running from the scene onto Bell Green Road where they boarded a tram and escaped.
 The local I.R.A. unit stored explosives here and due to carelessness accidentally ignited them.
 This explains why the explosive used on August 25th was brought to Coventry from Liverpool via London.
 Up until this point the police believed that an I.R.A. unit operating from Birmingham was carrying out attacks in Coventry.

 The aftermath of the Broadgate bomb led to tension between locals and the Irish community in Coventry.
-It was estimated that over 2,000 Irish people were working in Coventry's factories at the time.
-There were calls for all Irish workers to be sacked and on the day that inquests began into the deaths, 2,000 workers at Armstrong Whitworth in Baginton downed tools at lunchtime and marched to Pool Meadow to protest against the I.R.A., stressing that the protest was "not directed against peaceful Irishmen."
-From Pool Meadow they marched through the city centre and held a rally at Market Square where their numbers swelled to 3,000 with shoppers and other workers joining them.
+It was estimated that 2,000 to 6,000 Irish people were working in Coventry's factories at the time.
+Many left their lodgings in the city and others were asked to leave.
+Such was the bad feeling that the Chief Constable of Coventry Police, Captain Stanley Albert Hector, (who was from Somerset,) had to deny rumours that he was Irish.
+There were calls for all Irish workers to be sacked and on the day that inquests began into the deaths, thousands of workers from Armstrong Whitworth in Baginton downed tools at lunchtime and marched to Pool Meadow to protest against the I.R.A., stressing that the protest was "not directed against peaceful Irishmen."
+From Pool Meadow they marched through the city centre and held a rally at Market Square where their numbers were swelled by shoppers and other workers joining them.
 A deputation of four then met the Lord Mayor, Sidney Stringer.
-Many Irish left their lodgings in the city and others were asked to leave.
-Such was the bad feeling that the Chief Constable of Coventry Police, Captain S.A.
-Hector, (who was from Somerset) had to deny rumours that he was Irish.

 View of Broadgate after the explosion View of Broadgate after the explosion.